- Home

 Where can I find more information on rebates, grants, & tax credits?

 - The Climate Action Office can help direct you to resources and rebates available to offset the costs of electric vehicles and chargers.
-We work with our partners at CORE, CLEER, and Holy Cross to find solutions that work for you.
+We work with our partners at CLEER and Holy Cross to find solutions that work for you.

 - Clean Energy Economy for the Region (CLEER) has staff trained as ReCharge coaches in our region and can provide coaching services for EVs and charging infrastructure development.